MokaMech/HJOSET/README.md

 As expected in the Simulink project, QSC torque component should be expressed in Nm/deg/**Kg**.
 This allow the designer to scale its assistance based on the amount of "weight" the device should relieve.
 A “weight assistance” gain block is provided for this purpose.

-- After that, you can check the torque generation split between scaled active and passive actuators to better understand the device inner torque generation.
+- After that, you can check the torque generation split between scaled active and passive actuators to better observe the device inner torque generation.
-- Since the torque error between your ideal unscaled device assitance and the subject's joint QSC is low enough, you can export the ouput control signal as a device controler for **OpenSim CMC** tool into a .sto file.
+- Once the torque error between your ideal unscaled device assitance and the subject's joint QSC is low enough, you can export the ouput control signal as a device controler for **OpenSim CMC** tool into a *.sto* file.

 #### Step 4 : Evaluate its performances
+The authors of [Mokadim et al.2024] wish to compare the muscle activity of a simulated user walking without additional load with that of a user wearing a backpack and an ankle-foot orthosis on both legs.
+As in the modified Gait10DOF18Musc models wearing orthosis provided in the repository, it is possible to use the OpenSim "Bushing Forces" to add compliant links between the device(s) and the body model for a more realistic representation.

+- Modify your model by adding an additional load or device by editing the .osim file.
+- The next step consists in re-runing OpenSim **RRA** and **CMC** tools with an augmented model based on your task study and the device you wish to test.
+- One can edit the mass and inertia properties of the existing ankle-foot orthosis, or design another simple joint orthosis with mass and inertia properties.
+- When proceeding to the **CMC** tool, tick the "Actuator constraints" checkbox and provide your device controller *.sto* file.
+- The final result files you get from the **CMC** tool now display the effets of your design.
+The final step consists in using the "ComputeAFOmetrics" evaluation script to compute metrics based on the 2 different conditions results.
+Again, one is free to add/modify the metrics computed in the script if needed.

 _______________________________________________________________________
 ## Article experiment